RonnyKorneli/RonnyKorneli/README.md

-- 🔭 I am currently learning how to use Spline, an absolutely cool 3D programm that fits well with REACT.
+- 🔭 I am currently learning how to use Spline, an absolutely amazing 3D programm that fits well with REACT.
 - 📫 How to reach me: ronnykorneli@googlemail.com
 - 😄 Pronouns: He